 Authors who want to strike a more secular tone will use "CE" and "BCE" instead of "AD" and "BC", especially in the academic world.
 Or avoid the matter entirely, say by using a 1945-based year-one with a flashy title like "Atomic Era."

 An actual real live problem is the fact that measuring units such as years, days, and seasons are very closely tied to Terra.
 They have reduced relevance for those living on other planets, and practically no relevance to Belters and others living in deep space.
 In Heinlein's Podkayne of Mars the main character emphasizes the fact the novel is science fiction by mentioning that she is about eight years old and almost old enough to marry.
 However, she lives on Mars, which has a longer year than Terra.
 So while she is 8 Martian years old, she is about 15 Terran years old.

 One solution appears in Joan Vinge's The Outcasts of Heaven's Belt.
 In the Heaven's Belt system, there are no habitable planets, but zillions of mineral rich asteroids.
 That's where the people live.
 The only time unit is the Second (this is sometimes called Metric Time).
-Three kiloseconds is about an hour, thirty megaseconds is about a year, you can read it on the chart above.
+Three kiloseconds is about an hour, thirty megaseconds is about a year, you can read it on the chart.
 It works regardless of the orbital period of the particular space habitat, you can calculate the duration between any two points in time with simple subtraction, it's great!

 |1 kilosecond||16.7 minutes|